 The Brel apartment

-There was kettle to make yourself coffee or tea, small fridge that suppose to be fully stocked with wine and juices, yet it only had water.
-I was disappointed that there wasn’t coffee machine like there was in the other apartment.
+There was a kettle to make yourself coffee or tea, a small fridge that supposes to be fully stocked with wine and juices, yet it only had water.
+I was disappointed that there wasn’t a coffee machine like there was in the other apartment.

-The other thing that we discovered on the first evening was the fact that there was no key for back door terrace which means we had to leave it unlocked.
-I really didn’t like the fact I had to leave my valuables unsecured in our room especially that there was no safe ether.
-Natalie was ensuring me that no one will break in but some how that didn’t put me at ease.
+The other thing that we discovered on the first evening was the fact that there was no key for the back door terrace which means we had to leave it unlocked.
+I really didn’t like the fact I had to leave my valuables unsecured in our room especially that there was no safe either.
+Natalie was ensuring me that no one will break in but somehow that didn’t put me at ease.

-I guess the only good thing about this room was the terrace with an amazing wives and the Jacuzzi bath.
+I guess the only good thing about this room was the terrace with an amazing view and the Jacuzzi bath.